openstack/monasca-api/docs/monasca-api-spec.md

 Alarm Definition 1 is evaluating the status of the monitoring service as a whole, while Alarm Definition 2 evaluates each system in the service.

-Now if another system is configured into the monitoring service, then its cpu.idle_perc metric will be added to the Alarm for Alarm Definition 1 and a new Alarm will be created for Alarm Definition 2, all without any user intervention.
+Now if another system is configured into the monitoring service, then when a measurement is received for its cpu.idle_perc metric, that metric will be added to the Alarm for Alarm Definition 1 and a new Alarm will be created for Alarm Definition 2, all without any user intervention.
 The system will be monitored without requiring the user to explicitly add alarms for the new system as other monitoring systems require.

 If an Alarm Definition expression has multiple subexpressions, for example, `avg(cpu.idle_perc{service=monitoring}) < 10 or avg(cpu.user_perc{service=monitoring}) > 60` and a match_by value set, then the metrics for both subexpressions must have the same value for the dimension specified in match_by.
 For example, assume this Alarm Definition:

 Expression `avg(cpu.idle_perc{service=monitoring}) < 10 or avg(cpu.user_perc{service=monitoring}) > 60` and match_by is `hostname`

-Now assume four metrics are received by Monasca:
+Now assume a measurement for each of these four metrics is received by Monasca:

 ```
 cpu.idle_perc{service=monitoring,hostname=mini-mon}